xarray-contrib/xncml/README.rst

     :alt: Python Package Index

-Tools for manipulating NcML (NetCDF Markup Language) files with/for xarray.
+Tools for opening and manipulating NcML (NetCDF Markup Language) files with/for xarray.

 These tools allow you to modify NcML by: